You must submit all application forms and accompanying documents by 8 December for entry into the programme in September of the next year.

-Short-listed applicants will be invited to an interview in February or March to meet faculty and to see the School’s facilities.
+Short-listed applicants will be invited to an interview between January - March to meet faculty and to see the School’s facilities.
 It is sometimes possible for candidates who are unable to travel to London to be interviewed by telephone.

 Regrettably, due to the large number of applications received each year, it is not possible to arrange meetings with members of faculty prior to an interview.

 Unless you are an English speaker or have a degree from a university in an English-speaking country, (where the language of instruction was English) according to UK Visa and Immigration policy guidance you must submit evidence of proficiency in English.
 Please click here to verify if you meet the requirements.
 You should have scored at least 600 (paper-based), 250 (computer-based) or 100 (Internet-based) on the TOEFL to be considered for the PhD programme.